 5. Subagent wrote results to disk but never mentioned the path

 Many subagents save large output to a file and finish with “done.”
-The parent has no idea where to read.
-From the parent’s perspective the result is “done” — useless.
+The parent has no idea where to read, so from its perspective the result is “done” — and useless.

-How to judge: Ask the parent “what file did the subagent create?”
-If it cannot answer, the subagent forgot to include the path in its final message.
+How to judge: ask the parent “what file did the subagent create?”
+If it cannot answer, the subagent forgot to put the path in its final message.

-In rare cases (especially with interactive Ctrl-C) the parent advances its own turn before the subagent posts back.
+In rare cases (especially after an interactive Ctrl-C) the parent advances its own turn before the subagent posts back.
 The result lands in the transcript but is never consumed by the next assistant turn.

 Before you start